tialaramex/realistic/README.md

 `BoundedRational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap

 # Simple Expressions

+Parsing for a simple fairly human readable expression syntax is provided, this syntax has a LISP-like structure with each list consisting of exactly one operator, then one or more sub-expressions consisting of either another list, a numeric literal or a name.

+Currently the provided operators are the + - * and / expected in programming for addition, subtraction, multiplication and division plus e for the natural exponenitation, and s or √ for square roots

+Numeric literals are written in decimal, 2.75 is exactly two and three quarters.

+Today the built-in names are only e (the mathematical constant and base of the natural logarithm) and pi (the mathematical constant π)

 (+ 1 2 3 4) == 10